arquebuse/arquebuse/README.md

 To send new emails, go to Outbound and click on the ***New email*** button.
 You'll have to enter:

  * Destination: destination server or IP address and smtp port
- * From: sender email address used by SMTP protocol (may be overrided in email headers)
+ * From: sender email address used by SMTP protocol (can be overridden in email headers)
- * To: recipient email address used by SMTP protocol (may be overrided in email headers)
+ * To: recipient email address used by SMTP protocol (can be overridden in email headers)
  * Data: the raw data you want to send.
-Data is composed from email headers and text message.
+Data is composed of email headers and text message.
 Note that you must leave a blank line between headers and text message.

 To view received messages, go to Inbound.